utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 Attempting to simulate a higher number of virtual users may cause inaccurate metrics and reduced throughput (requests per second).
 Postman recommends running a small test with 10–20 virtual users and observing system resource usage.
 You can use this information to estimate that maximum number of virtual users that can be simulated for your collection and host computer.

+> If you have a problem with the performance testing feature, contact the [Postman support team](https://support.postman.com/hc/en-us).
+Make sure to attach your [Postman logs](https://support.postman.com/hc/en-us/articles/360025298633-How-to-get-logs-from-the-Postman-Desktop-app) in your support request.

 ## Viewing performance metrics

 During a performance test, all requests are sent from your computer where you are running the Postman desktop app.
 The **Summary** tab displays performance metrics in real time so you can observe how your API performs under load.